Reazul137/Data-Structure/README.md

 9. recursive function to do substring search
 10. Unbounded Binary Search<br>

 <b>Linear Search :</b> In computer science, linear search or sequential search is a method for finding a target value within a list.
-It sequentially checks each element of the list for the target value until a match is found or until all the elements have been searched.<br>
+It sequentially checks each element of the list for the target value until a match is found or until all the elements have been searched.
+<a href="https://www.geeksforgeeks.org/linear-search/" target="_blank">Linear search.</a><br>

 <b>Binary Search:</b>In computer science, binary search, also known as half-interval search,logarithmic search, or binary chop, is a search algorithm that finds the position of a target value within a sorted array.
 Binary search compares the target value to the middle element of the array.
-<a href="https://www.geeksforgeeks.org/binary-search/" target="_blank">Binary search </a>
+<a href="https://www.geeksforgeeks.org/binary-search/" target="_blank">Binary search.</a>